Abhishek2081/JPDB_Project/README.md

 # JPDB_Project

 This Project is useful for learning basics of JsonPowerDB (JPDB) and it's implementation.
 Inserting the data in JPDB and Showing the result was implemented in this Project.
+We can use JPDB for storing different type of data with ease as well as we can use Talend API tester for working with the data.

 [Link to Documentation](http://login2explore.com/jpdb/docs.html)